dduan/duan.ca/articles/2020/04/22/site-improvements-2020.md

 The site is a list of articles organized by tags and dates, and a few web pages.
 _I want you to read the site, not navigate it_.
 So text is the point.
 It's the only design element.
-There are has 2 fonts and 2 text-color (not counting highlighted code).
+The site uses 2 fonts and 2 text-color (not counting highlighted code).
 Links are always underscored (because you can't hover in mobile browsers to find something clickable).